wpcommerce/sell-digital-downloads/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](https://wp-ecommerce.net/wordpress-isell-easily-sell-digital-downloads-from-your-wordpress-site-1916) plugin page

 == Changelog ==

+= 2.2.1 =
+* Updated the button code to send additional parameters to PayPal.

 = 2.2.0 =
 * Added some tweaks to the plugin to fix the PayPal IPN validation issue.